bc-dipesh/The-Clehuderfax-e-chain/README.md

 # The-Clehuderfax-e-chain
-This repo will be used to track files created during the process of making The Clehuderfax e-chain.
+This repo will be used to track files created throught the process of The Clehuderfax e-chain project.